agalbourdin/more-locale/README.md

 ### Gettext files

-Create also your Gettext files for each language, for example:
+Create also Gettext files for each language you wish to use, for example:

 `app/etc/locale/en_GB.utf8/LC_MESSAGES/default.mo`
 `app/etc/locale/en_GB.utf8/LC_MESSAGES/default.po`